 No, the bait will not attract raccoons or other animals to your property.
-However, any raccoons that are already using the property will come across the baits.
+However, it would be good for any raccoons that are already using the property to come across the baits.

 Can I get bait to spread around my property?